 Is it coincidence that an eerily similar fate seems to have befallen Ferrari’s current number one driver Fernando Alonso, who too has been the benefiting party of an alleged team order controversy?
 Both he and Michael have been the favored within Ferarri to the point where another driver has been forced to sacrifice position and post pone victory for them.

 Its certainly no secret that Michael Schumacher has previously and will continue to push to the very limit of acceptable racing and it could also be argued that he has been fortunate to this point to avoid serious injury not only to himself but to others.
 But it also fair to say that his edge of your seat, know-no-boundries driving style is largely why he has been so successful.

 His return to formula one hasn’t yet set the circuits alight as many fans had hoped or expected but it is becoming increasingly clear that is not the primary motivation for his return.
 He is enjoying his position as a team player and must be allowed a sligh smirk when he is able the give the front runners a run for their money.

 Michael Schumacher walks hand in hand with success and controversy in equal measure.
-Never one to doused the fire, split second decisions, right or wrong he will follow them to their conclusion and that is why he is statisically the best driver in the history of the sport.
-Removing statsics from the equation and the fans will continue to remain divided.
+Never one to doused the fire, split second decisions, right or wrong he will follow them to their conclusion and that is why he is statistically the best driver in the history of the sport.
+Removing statistics from the equation and the fans will continue to remain divided.